 The graduate programs in the Department of Writing, Rhetoric, and American Cultures (WRAC) were founded in 2002 as an independent Rhetoric and Writing (RW) Program in the College of Arts and Letters (CAL).
 We marked our formal beginnings in Fall 2003, when our first five RW PhD students and seven Digital Rhetoric and Professional Writing (DRPW) MA students began their studies at MSU.
 In 2004, the English department's Critical Studies in the Teaching of English (CSTE) program joined us and became the Critical Studies in Literacy and Pedagogy (CSLP) MA and PhD concentration.
-In 2010 we joined the WRAC department.
-Today, the graduate programs include an MA and a PhD in Rhetoric and Writing.
+Since 2010, the graduate programs have been housed in WRAC.
+Today, the graduate programs include an MA and a PhD in Rhetoric and Writing, and we will relaunch our PhD program in Fall 2025.